Improved kissing numbers in seventeen through twenty-one dimensions: Introduction

 For $17 \le n \le 21$, we obtain improvements on these constructions.
 Specifically, we improve Leech's lower bounds (which were $5346$, $7398$, $10668$, $17400$, and $27720$) by $384$, $256$, $1024$, $2048$, and $2048$:

 \begin{theorem} The kissing numbers in $\R^{17}$, $\R^{18}$, $\R^{19}$, $\R^{20}$, and $\R^{21}$ are at least $5730$, $7654$, $11692$, $19448$, and $29768$, respectively. \end{theorem}

+Ho \cite{H26} has since improved the lower lower in dimension $19$ to $11948$ by combining our techniques with an improved choice of error-correcting code.

-Our constructions cannot be obtained as cross sections of the Leech lattice minimal vectors (via a hyperplane through the origin).
+Our constructions cannot be obtained as cross sections of the Leech lattice minimal vectors (via a hyperplane through the origin), as we will see from their inner products.
 We cannot rule out the possibility that there might be other cross sections larger than Leech's or even our constructions, but we expect that Leech's cross sections are as large as possible.

 To prove Theorem~\ref{thm:main}, we modify the signs in the known constructions to produce space for additional spheres.
 It is plausible that this approach could work in other dimensions, with $22$ dimensions being a reasonable target, but we have not had any luck in that case.